elvinos/AppDesignReport/LatestBuild/ReportSections/Testing.md

 The IXN User Acceptance Testing (UAT) has been generated around the requirements of the website \cite{g7} .
 Use Cases have been used to pick and prepare tasks for users to perform during testing.
 The procedure that the IXN team followed for User Acceptance Testing is the following:
 1. Design tests for users to cover functional scenarios of the website
-2. Select a testing team of individuals from a variety of backgrounds
+2. Select a testing team of individuals from a variety of technical backgrounds
 3. Perform the tests and record the results
 4. Fix the bugs encountered or improve the inadequate features.